FY 2018

 Mr. Takaki Miyakoshi (Supervisor, School Guidance Division, Kyoto City Board of Education)

-Subcommittee
+Subcommittee 5

-5 [Japanese]
+[Japanese]

-Mr. Shinnosuke Kageyama (Deputy Chief Guidance Supervisor, School Guidance Division, Kyoto City Board of Education)
+.
+Shinnosuke Kageyama (Deputy Chief Guidance Supervisor, School Guidance Division, Kyoto City Board of Education)

-~Connection between common tests and classes~
+~The connection between standardized tests and classes~

 reporter